nyorain/vui/docs/roadmap.md

   - [x] selection
   - [ ] some basic shortcuts like ctrl-a (might need ny fixes)
 - [ ] vui: row
-- [ ] probably not a good idea to make widgets use a transform by default. cleaner implementation without?
-And better performance
+- [ ] maybe not a good idea to make widgets use a transform by default. cleaner implementation without?
+And better performance maybe add universal 'layout(position, size)' method to every widget that is also just called from the constructor?
 - [ ] destruction/removal of widgets
 	- [ ] make sure to rerecord
 - [ ] vui: non-drawing widgets (like row/column) should not create